Hinksey Hill

 Hinksey Hill is a hill and residential area 2 mi south of the centre of Oxford.
 It is in South Hinksey civil parish, about 0.5 mi south of the village.
 Hinksey Hill was part of Berkshire until the 1974 boundary changes transferred it to Oxfordshire.

 At the foot of the hill is Hinksey Hill Interchange where the Abingdon By-Pass joins the Southern By-Pass Road.
 The road up the hill was the route of the A34 until the 1970s, when the Abingdon Bypass was completed.
 It is now an unclassified road.

 At the summit of Hinksey Hill is the Old Berkeley Golf Course which was the former private golf course of Lord Berkeley of Berkeley Castle on Boars Hill.
-The land is now preserved as a nature reserve and it a great spot for dog walking and observing the great views of the city of Oxford painted many times by William Turner.
+The land is now preserved as a nature reserve and it a great spot for dog walking and observing the great views of the city of Oxford painted many times by the artist William Turner of Oxford.
+His Oxford from Hinksey Hill sold for £18,900 at Christie's in 2022.